simplesamlphp/simplesamlphp/CONTRIBUTING.md

 # Contribution guidelines
 **SimpleSAMLphp welcomes all contributions**.
 It is impossible to make a product like this without the efforts of many people, so please don't be shy and share your help with us.
 Even the tiniest contribution can make a difference!

-This guidelines briefly explain how to contribute to SimpleSAMLphp in an effective manner, making sure to keep high quality standards and making it easier for your contributions to make through.
+These guidelines briefly explain how to contribute to SimpleSAMLphp effectively and consistently, making sure to keep high quality standards and making it easier for you to contribute.

 ## Team members
 Currently, the core team members are: